The Most Popular All-American Review Platform

 Fishing rod handle numbers

-Generally, the initial set of letters shows the type of rod (e.g. “S” for spinning, “C” for casting), its length, the number of pieces it is composed of, and its weight.
+The initial set of letters shows the type of rod.
+“S” is for spinning and “C” for casting.
+It also shows its length, number of pieces, and weight.
 For example, if the cod ‘S762M’ is on a spinning rod, it means then that it is a specific type for spinning rods that are 7 feet 6 inches long and are of two pieces.
 It also comes with medium weight and power.

 The following character set often appears as the monofilament line rating with the preferred line weight of the poll.
 As in the case of the ‘4-12 lb line’, it means to use a line with a weight between 4-12 pounds.

-Next, the characters in a series usually indicate the enticement number, otherwise known as the weight rating of the lure to be utilized with the rod.
+Next, the characters in a series usually indicate the lure’s weight rating, or enticement number, for the rod.
 Likewise, ‘1/3 – 1/8 oz’ points to the expected weight range.

-Appreciating the rod specifications (line strength, lure size, and reel size) is the first step before you can make a wise selection of the required rod for your fishing needs.
+Before you can choose the right fishing rod, you must know its specs.
+These are the line strength, lure size, and reel size.
 You can see the line weight suggestion, and select a reel according to that suggestion.

-Given the fact that you can tell the difference between heavier or lighter fishing poles, you must also select the pole weight rating that is suitable for you according to the fishing conditions.
+Since you can tell the difference between fishing poles, you must choose a suitable pole weight rating for the conditions.

 Rod weight chart